ch-braun/kong-go-plugin-jwt-kc/README.md

 # kong-go-plugin-jwt-kc

 A Kong Go plugin to validate access tokens issued by Keycloak.
-This plugins is inspired by the Lua-based [kong-plugin-jwt-keycloak](https://github.com/telekom-digioss/kong-plugin-jwt-keycloak).
+This plugin is inspired by the Lua-based [kong-plugin-jwt-keycloak](https://github.com/telekom-digioss/kong-plugin-jwt-keycloak).
 There are, however, some differences.